Analysis | Why the ‘New START’ Nuclear Treaty Between US and Russia Is in Peril

-US President Joe Biden’s administration says Russia is failing to comply with the only remaining arms control agreement between the world’s largest nuclear powers — the New START treaty.
-The US claims Russia refuses to allow inspectors into its territory and isn’t willing to discuss the issue with Washington.
+The only remaining arms control agreement between the world’s largest nuclear powers — the New START treaty — is on shaky footing.
+President Vladimir Putin said Russia is suspending its observation of the treaty, following complaints by US President Joe Biden’s administration that Russia was refusing to allow inspectors into its territory.
 Russia’s posture “threatens the viability of US-Russian nuclear arms control,” the State Department said in January.
-Russia argues it would be inappropriate to allow inspections while the countries are in a tense standoff over Russia’s war in Ukraine.
+Russia argues it would be inappropriate to allow inspections while the countries are in a standoff over Russia’s war in Ukraine.

 1. What is New START?